markgregg/smart-filter/docs/types/SmartFilterProps.md

 If the component is managed matcher should be supplied.
 ## onChange
 Call when the matchers change
-## enableSortsort
-If true, the sort fields can be selected
-## onSortChange
-Called if the sort pill changes
 ## onClear
 Call if the filterbar is cleared
 ## onLock